History of Calvary Baptist Church

 On Sunday, September 22, 1963, Reverend L.T.
 Boyce of Memphis, Tennessee was installed as the Under Shepherd of Calvary Baptist Church’s congregation.
 Under Pastor Boyce’s administration, the church’s membership grew tremendously.
 Pastor Boyce always displayed courage and a steadfast faith in God.

 Under his leadership, Calvary reactivated their role in the Great Lakes Baptist Association, the Empire State Missionary Convention, and the National Baptist Convention USA, Inc. For many years Reverend Boyce shared his teachings with the community via the radio, and the weekly Sunday School Review.
-He was a great leader who purchased a new piano, purchased of Church property at 1184 Genesee Street, Buffalo, New York 14211, the parsonage, established a long range building fund program, formation of Discipleship classes and development of Youth Encampment weekend; a celebration of youth, held the 2nd weekend of June each year.
+He was a great leader who established a long range building fund program, purchased a new piano, in 1972 purchased Church property at 1184 Genesee Street, Buffalo, New York 14211, the parsonage, formation of Discipleship classes and development of Youth Encampment weekend; a celebration of youth, held the 2nd weekend of June each year.

 Clergy assistance provided by pulpit associates Gover C. Moon, William Callahan, John Dobson, Gentry Garmon, Larry Harris, Johnnie Ray Youngblood, Reverend Samuel Bridgefourth, Kinzer Pointer, Earnest Williams, Garry Hemphill, Bart Little, Timothy Caruthers, Robert Baines, James Williams, and Jackie Roberson under Reverend Boyce’s tutelage.